jokull/blog/src/_posts/server-actions-shopify-forms/post.md

 have static inferrence mapping the form fields to the zod schema.
 If the form shape doesn't match the zod schema you'll get a type error.

-It comes down to being team bound or unbound form controls.
+It comes down to being team-bound or team-unbound form controls.
 Unbound means you leave more functionality to the browser.
-Bound gives you more control and full control over the final form shape since it's JSON and not FormData.
-Your mileage may vary.
+Bound gives you more _drumroll_ control over the final form shape, realtime validation etc. Your mileage may vary.